 All sections of the form must be filled out entirely and accurately.
 Norwegian applicants are advised to double-check all the information filled out prior to submitting their NZeTA form in order to make sure that the data appears exactly in the same way it does on the passport bio page.

 Any inaccuracies or typing errors may result in delays, or even in the rejection of your application.
-If you have realized that you made a mistake in your NZeTA application after finalizing your travel authorization request, you may contact us immediately by replying to the confirmation email you have received.
+If you have realized that you made a mistake in your NZeTA application after finalizing your travel authorization request, you may contact us immediately by replying to the confirmation email sent to the address provided.

 When should citizens of Norway apply for an eTA for New Zealand?

 Norwegian passport holders who wish to visit New Zealand for tourism, business or transit purposes with an intended stay of under 90 days need an NZeTA to enter the country.
 The NZeTA grants holders multiple entries of up to 90 consecutive days each within its 2-year validity, as long as the passport used in the application form remains valid.

 Norwegian citizens travelling aboard a cruise ship must also obtain an NZeTA visa waiver prior to boarding their ship.

-NZeTA holders whose Norwegian passport expires while their eTA is still valid will need to apply for a new travel authorization using their new passport number.
-This is due to the fact that the visa waiver can not be transferred to a second passport.
+NZeTA holders whose Norwegian passport expires while their eTA is still valid will need to apply for a new travel authorisation using their new passport number.
+This is due to the fact that the eTA for New Zealand cannot be transferred to a second passport.

 When should Norwegian citizens apply for a regular visa?

 Travellers from Norway planning to spend more than 90 days in New Zealand, for different purposes such as work, residence or studies, are advised to visit an NZ embassy or consulate to enquire about the variety of different tourist visas available.

 The NZeTA visa waiver is valid for 2 years and allows multiple entries into New Zealand.
 The online application form asks the travellers to provide details such as full name, address, date of birth, passport information etc. In addition, travellers can also expect to fill out information related to their health and security while completing the form.